Ismaël Koné

-Ismaël Kenneth Jordan Koné (born June 16, 2002) is a professional soccer player who plays as a midfielder for Serie A club Sassuolo, on loan from Ligue 1 club Marseille.
-Born in Ivory Coast, he plays for the Canada national team.
+Ismaël Kenneth Jordan Koné (born June 16, 2002) is a professional soccer player who plays as a midfielder for Serie A club Sassuolo.
+Born in the Ivory Coast, he plays for the Canada national team.

+Koné began his professional playing career with Major League Soccer club CF Montréal in 2021.
+In late 2022, Koné agreed to join EFL Championship club Watford.
+After two seasons in England, Koné joined Ligue 1 club Marseille, but he struggled for playing time with the French club, and went on two loan spells, first with fellow Ligue 1 side Rennes and then Serie A club Sassuolo.
+In early 2026, Koné joined Sassuolo on a permanent deal.

+Koné received his first call-up to the Canada national team in 2022 for that year's FIFA World Cup qualification matches, and was ultimately named to Canada's squad for the 2022 FIFA World Cup.
+For Koné's performances in his debut season, he was named that year's Canadian Youth Player of the Year.
+The following year, Koné participated in the 2023 CONCACAF Nations League Finals, and was again named the Canadian Youth Player of the Year for a second consecutive season.
+Koné has since represented Canada at the 2024 Copa América, 2025 CONCACAF Gold Cup, and 2026 FIFA World Cup.

 Early life

-Koné was born in Abidjan, Ivory Coast.
+Ismaël Kenneth Jordan Koné was born on June 16, 2002 in Abidjan, Ivory Coast.
 In 2010, he moved to Canada with his mother at age 7, growing up in Montreal.
 Two years later, he began playing youth soccer with the AS Notre-Dame-de-Grâce Panthers.

 When he was 16, he joined CS Saint-Laurent.
 With CS Saint-Laurent he earned the bronze medal at the 2019 Canadian Under-17 Championship.
 He went on trial in Belgium with Genk and Mouscron, but was unable to sign with Mouscron as they did not have the funds available to sign a non-European player.
-Soon afterwards, he was forced to return to Canada due to the COVID-19 pandemic, where he began training with CF Montreal U23 and earned an invite to the first team's training camp in 2021.
+Soon afterwards, he was forced to return to Canada due to the COVID-19 pandemic, where he began training with CF Montreal U23 and earned an invitation to the first team's training camp in 2021.

 Club career

 CF Montréal

 After a few months training with the CF Montréal first team, initially unable to sign a contract due to “some technicalities in MLS rules,” Koné officially signed a two-year contract with two option years on August 13, 2021.
 However, soon after signing his contract he suffered a knee injury, which limited his participation in training.

-After the 2021 season, he went to train with Montreal's sister club, Italian Serie A club Bologna.
+After the 2021 season, he went to train with Montreal's sister club, Serie A club Bologna.
 Koné made his professional debut and scored his first goal with Montreal in a 3–0 win against Santos Laguna on February 23, 2022, in the 2022 CONCACAF Champions League.
-During the 2022 summer transfer window, English Championship clubs Sheffield United and Norwich City were reported to have approached Montréal over Koné's services.
+During the 2022 summer transfer window, EFL Championship clubs Sheffield United and Norwich City were reported to have approached Montréal over Koné's services.